addff/2310-ITT440/10% Individual Assignment/SITI AISYAH BINTI ARIPIN/README.md

 NLTK is a valuable resource for researchers, students, and professionals working in fields related to natural language processing, text analysis, and computational linguistics.
 It provides a foundation for various NLP tasks and serves as an excellent starting point for those looking to explore and analyze textual data in Python.

-## Demo video to show how to install and use MU EDITOR, LIGHTGBM, and NLTK:
+## DEMO VIDEO TO SHOW HOW TO INSTALL AND USE MU EDITOR, LIGHTGBM, and NLTK:

 [![Watch the video](https://img.youtube.com/vi/psZWbaceEY0/hqdefault.jpg)](https://www.youtube.com/embed/psZWbaceEY0)

+## THE END, THANK YOU <3